2019–20 Australian bushfire season: Environmental effects

 In mid-December 2019, a NASA analysis revealed that since 1 August, the New South Wales and Queensland bushfires had emitted 250 e6t of carbon dioxide (CO_{2}).
 As of 2 January 2020, NASA estimated that 306 e6t of CO_{2} had been emitted.
 By comparison, in 2018, Australia's total carbon emissions were equivalent to 535 e6t of CO_{2}.
 While the carbon emitted by the fires would normally be reabsorbed by forest regrowth, this would take decades and might not happen at all if prolonged drought has damaged the ability of forests to fully regrow.

 In December 2019, the air quality index (AQI) around Rozelle, a west suburb of Sydney, hit 2,552 or more than 12 times the hazardous level of 200.
 The level of fine particle matters, known and measured globally as PM2.5, around Sydney was also measured at 734 μg or the equivalent of 37 cigarettes.
 On 1 January 2020, the AQI around Monash, a suburb of Canberra, was measured at 4,650, or more than 23 times hazardous level and peaked at 7,700.

 On New Year's Day 2020 in New Zealand, a blanket of smoke from the Australian fires covered the whole South Island, giving the sky an orange-yellow haze.
 People in Dunedin reported smelling smoke in the air.
 The MetService stated that the smoke would not have any adverse affects on the weather or temperature in the country.
-The smoke moved over the North Island the following day, but began breaking up and was not as intense as it was over the South Island the previous day; meanwhile, wind from the South Pacific Ocean dissipated the smoke over the South Island.
+The smoke moved over the North Island the following day, but began breaking up and was less intense than over the South Island the previous day; meanwhile, South Pacific winds dissipated the smoke over the South Island.
 The smoke affected glaciers in the country, giving a brown tint to the snow.
 On 5 January 2020, more smoke wafted over the North Island, turning the sky in Auckland orange.
 By 7 January 2020, the smoke was carried approximately 11000 km across the South Pacific Ocean to Chile, Argentina, Brazil, and Uruguay.